Kofi-B-Nimo/Premier-League-23-24-Full-Season-Analysis/NOTES.md

 ‼️The above ideas for charts will be put visualized in Power BI, but I have bad news; Power BI desktop doesn't have radar charts without a account to sign into.
-I'll be using Microsft Excel for it's capabilities with radar charts.
+I'll be using Microsft Excel for the ability to utilize  radar charts.

 - Radar Charts are pivotal for Visualizing because it allows for teams to be compared in a easily comprehended manner.
 Just a little tease initially, I'll first explain how I went about Visualizing the offensive and defensive metrics for all 20 teams and eventually tackle the overarching question of the project: How Manchester City edged Arsenal in this Title race through comparative analysis utilizing radar charts!

+## Step 5.2